emilsw/ew/index.md

  - **Optimization game plan** for the next 6 months (list of proposed A/B tests and changes that will grow your conversion rate and revenue).
  - **A/B testing.** I set up, run and monitor the tests.

-To put it simply, I’ll focus on improving your website every month so you can focus on running your business.
+To put it simply, I’ll focus on improving your conversion rate every month so you can focus on running your business.

 &nbsp;